Ilmenite vs Firecrawl — 2026 Comparison

 - AI Agent Integration: If you are using Claude or other AI assistants, Ilmenite's native MCP (Model Context Protocol) integration allows your agent to browse the web with almost zero configuration.

-- Latency-Sensitive Apps: If your user is waiting for an AI response that requires a web search, a 47ms p95 latency is essential for a good user experience.
+- Latency-Sensitive Apps: If your user is waiting for an AI response that requires a web search, low per-request latency on the fast path is essential for a good user experience.

 Conclusion